-Here is a simple and adorable name activity for preschoolers!
+Here is a simple and adorable name activity!
 This low-prep activity for kids invites them to work on letter and name recognition skills while strengthening fine motor skills.
 Try using dandelions or wildflowers!

 Ready to make these name boards!?
 Here’s what you’ll need..

 - Cardboard– These cardboard sheets are a convenient option if you don’t have any to reuse.

 - Something sharp to puncture holes in the cardboard- I used a sharp pencil.

 - Scissors or X Acto Knife– These are excellent for cardboard crafts!
 They are very sharp ONLY for adult use.

 This post contains Affiliate links for your convenience.